m8liaang/Netflix-Movie-and-TV-Show-Recommender/README.md

 The dataset was accessed via the DataCamp community-groupby repository: https://github.com/datacamp/community-groupby/tree/master/data.

 The DataCamp repository served as a convenient source for the CSV files, while the original dataset is hosted on data.world.

-The dataset is **NOT included** in this repository.
-Users should obtain the dataset directly from the original source and comply with its applicable terms of use.
+**The dataset is NOT INCLUDED in this repository.
+Users should obtain the dataset directly from the original source and comply with its applicable terms of use.**